remykarem/remykarem.github.io/books-src/the-art-of-coding-book/src/testing.md

 * Integration test — spin up real resources, but "mock the data", mock whenever impossible
   * Spin up database
   * But mock HTTP servers
 * Unit test — Test the smallest pieces of software.
 Responses from external pieces are mocked.
-Smallest piece = function
+Smallest piece = function, method etc

-The smallest testable unit of software is a function (?)

 ## What to verify